RotorHazard/RotorHazard/resources/S32_BPill_PCB/README.md

 The Gerber files can be sent to a PCB manufacturer to fabricate boards.
 To build a timer, you will need one S32_BPill PCB, and several of the S32_BPill Node boards (one for each RX5808 module in the timer).

+The size of the node board is 34.3x33.0mm, with a recommended thickness of 0.8mm (for better thermal conductivity and more capacitance between layers).
+The recommended thickness for the main PCB is the standard 1.6mm, and, in general, the default PCB-fabrication settings should work well (i.e., 1oz copper, HASL finish, no castellated holes, no gold).

 Bill of Materials: [PDF](files/RotorHazard_S32_BPill_R1_bd02.pdf) | [XLS](files/RotorHazard_S32_BPill_R1_bd02.xls) | [HTML](http://www.rotorhazard.com/files/RotorHazard_S32_BPill_R1_bd02.html)

 [Atrium project files exported to ASCII](http://www.rotorhazard.com/files/RotorHazard_S32_BPill_R1_AltiumAscii.zip)